 Bus: The pre-pay local express bus 200E runs between the underground Metro terminus, Köbánya-Kispest, and the airport terminals.
 Passengers may wish to alight at Deák tér where the three underground lines converge; bus 93 also connects this destination to Terminal 1.
 The fare into central Budapest is Ft320.
 For more information contact BKV (tel: (1) 258 4636; www.bkv.hu).

 Shuttle: There is a minibus service to any address in Budapest operated by Airport Shuttle-Minibuz (tel: (1) 296 8555; www.airportshuttle.hu), which has a desk in the arrivals hall.

-Taxi: Taxis are available from the taxi stand outside the arrivals areas, with Főtaxi (tel: (1) 222 2222) the main supplier.
-Maximum fixed fares from the airport are set by a zoning system, and these start at around Ft6,000.
+Taxi: Taxis are available from the taxi stand outside the arrivals areas, with Főtaxi (tel: (1) 222 2222; www.fotaxi.hu) the main supplier.
+A ride to the city centre should typically cost around Ft6,500, depending on traffic conditions.

 Banking facilities, ATMs and bureaux de change are available in the terminals and the SkyCourt link building.

-Free wireless internet access is available in the departure areas of Terminals 2A and 2B as well as in the SkyCourt.
+Free Wi-Fi is available everywhere in the airport.
 There is a post office in Terminal 2A.

 There are various restaurants and snack bars throughout Budapest Ferenc Liszt International Airport.
 These include a pub, bar and restaurants serving Hungarian, Greek, Italian and Asian specialities.